daneroo/ax-dashboard/README.md

 ## Axial Dashboard
-This repo supports the [dashboard.axialdev.net](production dashboard of metrics for Axial operations).
+This repo supports the [production dashboard of metrics for Axial operations](dashboard.axialdev.net).

 ### Metrics